andreimcristof/algorithms-nodejs/runtime-complexity.md

 Problem with fib exponential time solution: for every additional element we get a dramatic increase in calculation necessary - runtime complexity is exponential time because the tree of calls is parsed again for each additional number.

 What needs to happen is that whenever you call e.g. fib(5), the list of fib() calls should be exactly once for every n <= 5.
 The way to do this is memoization.

-**Memoization** means recording the arguments of each functioncall such as if its called again its taking the precomputed result instead of running the function again.
+**Memoization** means recording the arguments of each function call such as if it's called again it's taking the precomputed result instead of running the function again.

+## Data Structures

+- they are all about runtime complexity

+- a DS is some way of organizing information of data in a program with some optimal "runtime complexity" for adding or removing records

+- when asked at an interview to solve a given problem, think in terms of "what DS can i use that is optimal for the problem we are trying to solve".

+- knowledge about suboptimal DS is also desired.

+### Queues

+- adding to queue - enqueue-ing
+- removing from queue - dequeue-ing
+- queues are always FIFO.
+- in JS there is no queue.
+You can emulate a queue in JS with the methods:
+  - adding to front of array - `unshift()`
+  - removing from the end of array - `pop()`
+- making a queue in JS means making a class that operates an array and exposing only add / remove methods and hiding other array methods such as splice.
+This is when you want to make a queue but dont want to treat it like an array.